dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ## Local APIC

 When a system boots up, the cpu starts in PIC8259A emulation mode for legacy reasons.
-This simply means that instead of having the LAPIC/IO-APIC up and running, we have them working to emulate the old interrupt controller, so before we can use them properly we should to disable the PIC8259 emulation.
+This simply means that instead of having the LAPIC/I/O APIC up and running, we have them working to emulate the old interrupt controller, so before we can use them properly we should to disable the PIC8259 emulation.

 ### Disabling The PIC8259